-COVID 19 Info - Summer and Fall 2020 Reading and Writing Placement Requirements
+COVID 19 Info - Fall 2020 Reading and Writing Placement Requirements

 How do I know I am ready to read and write at the college level?